davealgie/DA-TD-Project/README.md

 - Thank you trainers who have helped me throughout this project.
 - Thank you google for being the fixers of my errors!
 - Shout out to George Whyte for listening to me complain while attempting to fix my issues.

-# Running the tests
-The tests have both Integration and Unit tests, to run the integration you right click in tests on the file ToDoTest and run as a Junit, while for the unit tests, do the same for the ToDoUnitTest.
-JUnit and Integration tests surpass the industry standard requirment of 80%.

-# Selenium Tests:
-A chrome web driver was added to the files of the project so that Selenium tests can be run.
-Going to a Selenium test and right clicking Run as a Junit Test will run it for you.
-They test the functionality of the website, So the CRUD functions and asserting to test whether they we're successful.